honzapatCZ/gelectron/README.md

 #### Windows Defender Warning

 The installer may throw a Windows Defender SmartScreen `unrecognized app` warning.
 This is because the app is new (unknown to Windows).
-Thanks to the generosity of Citizen Kevlar099 we were able to purchase a `OV Code Signing Certificate` (identity verification) and all our installers are signed by one of our developers (Simon F Barke).
+Thanks to the generosity of Citizen Kevlar099 and our other Patreons (`patreon.com/verseguide`) we were able to purchase a `OV Code Signing Certificate` (identity verification) and all our installers are signed by one of our developers (Simon F Barke).
 This way we will slowly build reputation as files are downloaded.
 Over time, Windows Defender will start trusting us. 🤞

 #### Virus Scanner Malware/Adware Warning